rossillingworth/tesb-rt-se/policies/transformation-policy/README.txt

     </wsp:ExactlyOne>
 </wsp:Policy>

-To activate transformation it is necessary to specify in/out transformation maps using contaxt properties:
+To activate transformation it is necessary to specify transformation map using contaxt properties:
-"org.talend.esb.transformation.in.transform-map"
-"org.talend.esb.transformation.out.transform-map"
+"org.talend.esb.transformation.transform-map"

 See details about transformation maps in the http://cxf.apache.org/docs/transformationfeature.html